Frequently Asked Questions

 Yes!
-In workshops, speakers can ask questions, set writing exercises, break attendees into small groups for discussion and answer your questions.
 Those attending a Talk or Keynote live can ask questions afterward.
 One-to-ones will still be held face-to-face, but on a computer screen instead of in-person, just like Zoom or Skype or FaceTime.

-We will also have 'Networking Rooms' that are set up by genre or interest.
+We will also have 'Group Chat Rooms' that are set up by genre or interest.
 You can join any room you like to discuss your common interests or pose questions.
 We will be encouraging agents and editors to dip in to the networking rooms for discussion, too!

 Open Mics will have an even broader reach!
 Now you can read your work to an international audience!
 Viewers can relax with a drink and enjoy a wide variety of readings and show their appreciation with virtual 'claps'.